Magnesium - The Menopause Miracle

 You should also avoid processed foods as much as possible, especially baked goods and sugary drinks, particularly fizzy ones as these can actively hinder absorption.

 If you are experiencing any of the symptoms of magnesium deficiency I’ve mentioned above, especially if you are going through the menopause (or think you might be approaching it), it could be well worth taking a supplement.
-Encouragingly, Magnesium is a supplement that tends to start to show results pretty quickly.
-If you are suffering from hot flushes and night sweats, for example, taking a magnesium and calcium combined supplement may well reduce these unpleasant symptoms within a few days.
+Encouragingly, magnesium citrate is a supplement that tends to start to show results pretty quickly.
+If you are suffering from hot flushes and night sweats, for example, taking a magnesium and calcium combined supplement may well reduce these unpleasant symptoms within just three few days.

 As a registered nutritional therapist, I have a particular interest in helping women to treat menopause symptoms and to sail through this stage in their lives without difficulty.
 Why not let me advise you on your food choices and an exercise plan that will help?